 Our model differs from classical evolutionary game theory in two ways.
 First, classical evolutionary game theory views strategies, not preferences or utility functions, as the replicators, the objects that spread in populations of pairwise interacting individuals.
 Second, the background hypothesis in the standard set-up is that matching is uniform.
-The present framework can readily be used to generalize evolutionary stability of strategies to general random matching, as represented by the assortment function φ in Section 2.
 To assume that strategies are the replicators can be formulated within the present framework as the assumption that each type is committed to some strategy and that the type space is rich.
 In such situations one may identify each type with a strategy and vice versa, and hence write $\Theta = X$.
-We call this setting strategy evolution, since it is, in effect, as if evolution operated at the level of strategies in the underlying game in payoffs.17
+We call this setting strategy evolution, since it is, in effect, as if evolution operated at the level of strategies in the underlying game in payoffs.16 θ being the type committed to x and τ the type committed to y.
+The difference function $S{x,y}(\varepsilon) \equiv F{\theta}(x, y, \varepsilon) - F{\tau}(x, y, \varepsilon)$ (with θ committed to x and τ to y) is a generalization of what in standard evolutionary game theory is called the score function of strategy x against strategy y.17 Applied to the present setting of strategy evolution, the stability definition in Section 2 boils down to:

 Identifying types with strategies, our general definition of evolutionary stability, under random matching with assortment function φ , applies.
-For any pair of strategies $x, y \in X$, hence types, and any $\varepsilon \in [0,1]$, the average payoffs are as in equations (1) and (2), with θ being the type committed to x and τ the type committed to y.
-The difference function $S{x,y}(\varepsilon) \equiv F{\theta}(x,y,\varepsilon) - F{\tau}(x,y,\varepsilon)$ (with θ committed to x and τ to y) is a generalization of what in standard evolutionary game theory is called the score function of strategy x against strategy y.18 Applied to the present setting of strategy evolution, the stability definition in Section 2 boils down to:
+For any pair of strategies $x, y \in X$, hence types, and any $\varepsilon \in [0, 1]$, the average payoffs are as in equations (1) and (2), with